AscendingPassage.com HOME PAGE.

 year to raise the barrage of the Nile another twenty feet.
 As a

-consequence this sanctuary of Isis will be completely submerged, the
+consequence this sanctuary will be completely submerged, the

 greater part of the ancient temples of Nubia will be under water, and